jhcook/miscellaneous/macOS/bin/README.md

 ...just like that!
 ```

-In the example below, the `!` character is used to
-mark the character as yellow, i.e., used in the word but not that position.
-Green characters are marked as just the letter for that position and duds are
-known black out or letters known not to be used in the word.
-The following is a
-real-world example with the answer being _caulk_ in Wordle 242.
-The dictionary
-can be found on [Github](https://raw.githubusercontent.com/dwyl/english-words/master/words.txt).

 Potential candidates are sorted by [letter frequency](https://artofproblemsolving.com/news/articles/the-math-of-winning-wordle).
 [More information](https://www.dictionary.com/e/wordle/) on letter distribution and frequency is used to weigh potential words.